Unboxing LLMs > loading...

 from torch.cuda.amp import autocast, GradScaler

-# Initialize scaler for mixed precision
+# Initialize GradScaler for managing mixed precision scaling

 scaler = GradScaler()